ninjadev64/PlayOn/README.md

 game.setPlayerData({ x: 20, y: 40 });
 ```
 Player data will not be re-written to the database if the contents have not changed.
 Both methods will not delete existing data, only update the desired values.
+Any Firebase limitations apply here (e.g. arrays are not supported).

 #### Listening for events
 ```js